 1. Chofu City Fireworks, Tokyo

 The autumn fireworks in Chofu City in the west of Tokyo sees around 10,000 fireworks released over the Tamagawa River.
 The first event was held in 1933 and has been held periodically ever since, with the 2023 festival being the 38th event.
-You’ll find the festival setup around 10 minutes walk from Tamagawa Station.
-Whilst in the area take advantage of dining at one of the city’s many soba restaurants.
+You’ll find the festival setup around a 10-minute walk from Tamagawa Station.
+Whilst in the area, take advantage of dining at one of the city’s many soba restaurants.

 - WHERE & WHEN: Fuda venue, Keio Tamagawa venue, and Dentsu Grand Grand venue in the Tamagawa area of Chofu City are the best places for viewing.
-2024 dates to be confirmed.
+6:15 PM to 7:15 PM, Saturday, September 20, 2025.

 - MORE INFORMATION: Hanabi.jp (Japanese)